yoshuawuyts/knowledge/workflow.md

 - frontend JS
 - backend JS

+## iceberg method
+- make an ordered list of things you need to do
+- work the list top to bottom
+- only ever allowed to work on n things.
+If other things take priority, move them down the list
+- keep reprioritizing lists

+### multiple icebergs
+- plan space into calendar for when to tackle a list
+- possibly place estimations next to the list

 ## content
 Use the `marked.lexer` to unwrap markdown to key-value blobs.
 Key value blobs can optionally contain an html and raw version.